 Pitch and rhythm dominated Western musical notation and composers found that it’s easier to create cognitive hierarchies in frequencies and time.
 Starting with the idea that the dynamic transition from one note to another with the Drummophone is not logically divisible (yet), just as a nuance of a colour from light to dark is not divisible, the final result will be the definition of rules and possibilities within the compositional aspect.

-As a starting point, I am using the graphic approach of futurist composer Luigi Russolo, who used to draw lines on the score for his Intonarumori.
 I aim to define a system that allows the players to interpret a score with a new graphic methodology for percussion.

 Listening player and playing listener